 If you’re not sure whether a breeder is legitimate, you can ask them about their relationship with the club and whether they have shown dogs in these events.
 They have a registry that can tell you a lot about a dog and the breeder selling it, and they help people understand what is required for a dog to be classified as an American Bully.
 Whether you’re wondering if your dog counts as a pocket dog or a standard, their breed standards are freely available online.

 The breed community is held to the Code of Ethics of the Kennel Club because it is comprehensive and covers some critical points.
 For example, the Code of Ethics (which is freely available on their website) states that the breed is more important than financial interest, that members will try to educate wherever possible, and that members will provide adequate veterinary care.

 More than just exhibitions.

-While exhibitions and shows are important so that people can see the developments in the breed, meet dogs that could potentially be studs later on, and socialize, the American Bully Kennel Club provides more important functions.
+While exhibitions and shows are essential so that people can see the developments in the breed, meet dogs that could potentially be studs later on, and socialize, the American Bully Kennel Club provides more critical functions.
 They help ensure that people don’t sell bully puppies to disreputable breeders or puppy mills, don’t falsify pedigrees, and don’t resell dogs.
-This helps keep new owners from buying dogs from people whose only interest is resale for a profit.
+It helps keep new owners from buying dogs from people whose only interest is resale for a profit.
 When you deal directly with the breeder, you can find out everything you need to know about a dog.